-The D3300 is the second DSLR from Nikon to use a monocoque construction.
-That means it's made from one piece of material, making it both lighter and stronger than the D3200.
+The D3300 is the second DSLR from Nikon to use a monocoque construction - this means that the chassis is made from a single piece of material, making it both lighter and stronger compared to the D3200.

 Nikon has also reduced slightly the size of the camera when compared to the D3200, but placing the two side by side doesn't reveal too dramatic a difference.
 The grip is still deep and comfortable to hold, with the textured surface making it feel particularly secure in the hand.